Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 By the time we returned to Tokyo at the end of our trip, something had shifted.

 We “knew” Japan.
-After being on several soft adventures where we figured out the train station, frolicked through the snow Nagano and the streets of Osaka, and ate tons of amazing food, we felt alive, changed, and proud of ourselves.
+After being on several soft adventures where we figured out the train station, frolicked through the snow in Nagano and ate tons of amazing food in Osaka, we felt alive, changed, and proud of ourselves.

 Consequently, an art-forward hotel brimming with creativity, elegance, and Japanese modernity was the perfect place to enjoy our final chapter in Japan.

 The Park Hotel Tokyo (the sister hotel of Shiba Park Hotel) sits high above the city in the Shiodome Media Tower offering unreal skyline views.
 In any given room on any given floor, you can find yourself observing Tokyo from 25 to 34 stories high.
-Somehow, that Birdseye view makes the pace feels slower and more reflective.
+Somehow, that Birdseye view makes the pace of our travels feel slower and more reflective.

 Staying Inside a Living Art Gallery